AK-SoloQ/blog/src/constants/markdown/DOCKER.md

 the solution is `Containers`, run many apps in the same virtual machine, these apps share the os and its overhead, but these apps can't access each other's resources without explicit permission.

-Multiple container run on one operation system on virtual physical machine, All containers share the operation system, Containers are isolated (cannot interfere with each other, Own file system/data , own networking )
+Multiple containers run on one operation system on virtual/physical machine.
+All containers share the operation system.
+Containers are isolated (cannot interfere with each other, Own file system/data , own networking )

 ## Containers

 Containers have all the good properties of VMs

-- Come complete with alll files and data that you need to run
+- Come complete with all files and data that you need to run

 - Multiple copies can be run on the same machine or different machine => Scalable.